NicolasRoever/bargaining_experiment/README.md

 - We use groups of 8 with 4 buyers and 4 sellers each who play 20 rounds against each other to have multiple independent samples

-- Every participant has the same transaction cost and delay treatment over all 20 rounds.
+- We only use between subject variation, so in every session, we set the transaction cost and delay treatment as the same for everyone

-- Every participant has the same valuation over all 20 rounds
+- We pre-draw 4x20 valuations.
+They are used for the buyers in every group of 8 (the sellers always have a valuation of 0.)

 ### Coding the Randomization procedure in oTree

+- The transaction cost treatment and the delay treatment are part of the session configuration.

 - I have a notebook called *randomization values.ipynb*, doing the following:

-    1. I have a vector of 100 randomly drawn buyer valuations.
+    1. I draw 4x20 valuations.
+They are the valuations for the buyers in each group.
+    3. I prepare a dataframe with the individual role, the group and the valuations for the 20 rounds.
+This dataframe exists for the case of 8,16,24 and 32 players.
+It is exported and stored.
-    2. I prepare the groups for the case of 16, 24 and 32 players.
+    2. I prepare the groups for the case of 8, 16, 24 and 32 players.
 For each case, I prepare the following output: 20 group matrices to be used in the set_group_matrix() function.

-    3. I prepare a dataframe with the individual role, transaction cost treatment and delay treatment.
+- In the first round, I set the roles for the players.

 - In every round, I set the group matrix in the creating_subsession() function

-- I also set player valuations and delay treatments in the creating_subsession() function
+- I also set player valuations in the creating_subsession() function

-- I generate all random numbers with the random number generator set to **40** or I count upwards from 40 if necessary.

 - [This](https://otree.readthedocs.io/en/latest/multiplayer/groups.html) is the correct page in the documentation

 ## Current Open Questions and To-Do's

 This section is only for me as a developer.
 You can ignore it.

+- Please look if the dataframe participant_data was created correctly and is loaded correctly.
+Beacuse I am unsure.

 - rsync --delete -Pa bargaining_experiment  otree15@otree2.uni-koeln.de:Projects/